-4380 Internship / Project in Computer Science
+CS 4380 Internship / Project in Computer Science

 Supervised work experience in the field of computer science.
 Students planning to take this course need to consult with their advisor so they can be appropriately placed in an internship or assigned a project in the department.
 Prerequisite: Senior status in CS and permission of instructor.
-(Offered every spring semester)

-4390 Seminar in Computer Science
+CS 4390 Seminar in Computer Science

 An overview of current trends in computer science.
 A forum for discussion and presentation of current issues in computer science.
 Prerequisite: Senior status in CS and permission of instructor.
-(Offered spring semester; even years)